 With PyTorch, programmers create dynamic graphs, designed by interpreting lines of code that represent the specific parts of the graph.
 TensorFlow chooses another approach for graph production.
 The graphs must follow the compilation process.
 After that, they have to run using the TensorFlow Execution Engine.

-This sound like more work, right?
+This sounds like more work, right?
 Because it is.
 If you want to create graphs using TensorFlow, you will be required to learn about the variable inspection.
 Additionally, PyTorch allows you to use the regular Python debugger.
 TensorFlow does not use the standard one.
-Therefore, if you want to create graphs without having to learn new concepts, PyTorch is the library for you.
+Therefore, if need to choose between these Python libraries and you want to create graphs without having to learn new concepts, PyTorch is the library for you.

 Visualization of Machine Learning Models